 Any inappropriate behaviour is dealt with depending on the severity of the incident.
-Children will be warned about their behaviour and will be told that repeated incidents will result in them spending 5 minutes on the bench or attached to an adult.
+Children will be warned about their behaviour and will be told that repeated incidents will result in them spending time with an adult.
 If the behaviour still persists then the child will be taken to their class teacher and Mrs Ward will become involved if the class teacher feels it is necessary.